muratk5n/thirdwave/en/README.md

 ---

-How did I find out my coworker was Tamil Tiger synphatizer?
-I read a lot IR related books, novels, I'd read a novel refering to that particular insurgency..
-Then when coworker said he is from Sri Lanka I immediately said "Tamil Tigers!" gave a thumbs up in a half-assed joke.
-But the coworker lit up, he goes "f--k yeah!"  turns out he was a true supporter.
-I had no idea.

----

 \#SriLanka Rajapaksas were everywhere... should've guessed some were obviously connected to the last major success in that nation, beating the Tamil Tigers..
 Gotabaya was apparently SecDef when that happened,